 As seen on season one of Sarah Sees Potential, designer Sarah Richardson transformed a century-old home's cramped, dated kitchen into a beautiful cooking and entertaining space with tons of modern amenities.
-Maintaining the home's antique charm, Sarah chose white subway tile, brass and blue accents and oil finished hardwood floors to accent a breathtaking Calacatta marble kitchen island with attached dining table.
+Maintaining the home's antique charm, Sarah chose traditional blue floral wallpaper, brass accents and oil finished hardwood floors to accent a breathtaking Calacatta marble kitchen island with an attached dining table.

 As seen on season 1 of Sarah Sees Potential, designer Sarah Richardson surprised her clients with a bonus bedroom makeover.
 She created a fresh, modern look with light-colored faux bois wallpaper, contemporary black and white decor, and an eclectic mix of natural wood furnishings and bold industrial pieces.